Uli-Z/dataset-antibiotic-resistance/README.md

 The data is aggregated from established public sources and has been standardized and manually curated for this purpose.

-1.  **Core Data (Antibiotics, Organisms, Classes)**: The core definitions for antibiotics, microorganisms, and their classifications are derived from the **`AMR` R package**, which reflects scientific standards (including EUCAST).
+1.  **Core Data (Antibiotics, Organisms, Classes, Groups)**: The core definitions for antibiotics, microorganisms, and their classifications are derived from the **`AMR` R package**, which reflects scientific standards (including EUCAST).
 This data was exported and transformed into the CSV format for ease of use.
+Clinical and taxonomic groups were generated using custom R scripts.
 2.  **Resistance Data**: The surveillance statistics are sourced from the public reports of the **Antibiotic Resistance Surveillance (ARS)** system by the Robert Koch Institute (RKI), Germany.
 3.  **Standardization**: All entities (antibiotics, organisms) are linked via a uniform `amr_code`.
 This ensures data integrity and simplifies the process of extending the dataset with new sources (e.g., from other years, regions, or countries).